-Dist rict EstNbr EstName MOINbr Date Task Code TaskName Status MOI Agenda and holding of the birds.
+Dist rict EstNbr EstName MOINbr Date Task Code TaskName Status MOI Agenda Estivame Date Taskiname Status and holding of the birds.
 The plant ensured all dead birds were properly disposed of and the load was finished with no further incident.
-The plant subsequently reported that of the (D) (4) birds in lot 36A, 6,093 were DOA, a rate of (b) (4) (Table 1.
+The plant, subsequently reported that of the (0) (4) birds in lot 36A, 6,093 were DOA, a rate of (b) (4) (Table 1.)
 Inspection results for lot 36A).
-This is above their normal rate of (D) (4) over the last year and the (D) (4) from the month of January, 2018 (Poultry Cadaver summary for District 25(not attached)).
-(D) (6) discussed this situation during the weekly meeting on February 6, 2018 with establishment management, Mr. Bruce Ford, Plant Manager at 10:00 am.
-The plant informed him they were investigating the incident to ascertain the cause and prevent it from happening again.
-(D) (6) informed Mr. Ford that this incident was concerning to him and he asked Mr. Ford what corrective actions and/or preventive measures the plant would be taking (or had taken) to ensure that this incident wouldn't happen in the future.
-Mr. Ford explained that the plant was investigating the incident further but provided that they had brought birds over from (D) (4) in the past when the temperature was around 0 degrees F with no notable incident.
-He said that they were planning on bringing over another lot next week from (D) (4) in they decided to cancel this lot until they could investigate this situation more thoroughly.
-Finally, Mr. Ford said that the establishment documented the animal welfare incident in their animal welfare plan.
+This is above their normal rate of (b) (4) over the last year and the (b) (4) from the month of January, 2018 (Poultry Cadaver summary for District 25(not attached)). (b) (6) discussed this situation during the weekly meeting on February 6, 2018 with establishment management, Mr. Bruce Ford, Plant Manager at 10:00 am.
+The plant informed him they were investigating the incident to ascertain the cause and prevent it from happening again. (b) (6) informed Mr. Ford that this incident was concerning to him and he asked Mr. Ford what corrective actions and/or preventive measures the plant would be taking (or had taken) to ensure that this incident further but provided that they had brought birds over from (b) (4) in the past when the temperature was around 0 degrees F with no notable incident.
+He said that they were planning on bringing over another lot next week from (0) (4) but they decided to cancel this lot until they could investigate this situation more thoroughly.
+Finally, Mr. Ford said that the establishment documented the animal welfare plan.
 The establishment must employ humane methods of handling and slaughtering consistent with Good Commercial Practices in a way that minimizes injury to poultry.
 Poultry are to be handled in a manner that prevents needless injury and suffering.
 Employing humane methods of handling and slaughtering that are consistent with Good Commercial Practices increases the

 Dist rict EstNbr EstName MOINbr Date Task Code TaskName Status MOI Agenda likelihood of producing unadulterated product.
 Table 1.
 Inspection results for lot 36A.
 1. DATE INSPECTED 02/04/2018 2.
 PLANT NO. P-529V-529 3.
 CLASS OF POULTRY Young Chicken 4.
 NO. HEAD IN LOT 43015 5.
 LOT NO(S) (As stated by plant management) 36A ANTE-MORTEM INSPECTION CONDEMNED ON ANTE-MORTEM INSPECTION DEAD ON ARRIVAL 6.
 NO. HEAD 7.
-WEIGHT lbs.
+WEIGHT Ibs.
 8. NO. HEAD 9.
-WEIGHT (b) (4) lbs.
+WEIGHT (b) (4) Ibs.
 POST-MORTEM INSPECTION CONDEMNED ON POST-MORTEM INSPECTION 10.
 CARCASSES (NYD) (b) (4) 11.
 PARTS (b) (4) 12.
-TOTAL NO. HEAD CONDEMNED/DISPOSED OF 1030 CONDEMNATION CAUSE NO. HEAD CONDEMNED Tuberculosis 0 Bruises 0 Inflammatory Process (IP) 0 Leukosis 0 Cadavers 28 No Viscera (NV) 0 Septicaemia and Toxemia 37 Contamination 0 Plant Rejects 963 Synovitis 0 Overscald 0 Miscellaneous 0 Tumors 1 Airsacculitis 1
+TOTAL NO. HEAD CONDEMNED/DISPOSED OF 1030 CONDEMNED CONDEMNATION CAUSE NO. HEAD CONDEMNED CONDEMNATION CAUSE NO. HEAD CONDEMNED Tuberculosis 0 Bruises 0 Inflammatory Process (IP) 0 Leukosis 0 Cadavers 28 No Viscera (NV) 0 Septicaemia and Toxemia 37 Contamination 0 Plant Rejects 963 Synovitis 0 Overscald 0 Miscellaneous 0 Tumors 1 Airsacculitis 1